AM2R-Community-Developers/AM2RLauncher/README.md

 # Compiling Instructions:
 ## Dependencies
 For compiling for Windows .Net Framework 4.8 SDK is needed.
-For Linux .Net Core 5.0 SDK is needed.
+For Linux and Mac .Net Core 5.0 SDK or later is needed.

 ## Windows Instructions
 Open the solution with Visual Studio 2019.